Marines: Roles

 Marine units primarily deploy from warships using boats, landing craft, hovercraft, amphibious vehicles or helicopters.
 Specialist units are also trained in combat diving/combat swimming and parachuting.

 As well as amphibious operations, marine troops are used in a variety of other, naval roles.
 Stationed at naval bases or forming marine detachments on board naval ships, they also conduct small scale raiding, maritime boarding operations, security of naval vessels and bases, riverine and coastal missions, mess duty, and field day operations.

-In addition to their primary roles, they perform other tasks, including special operations and land warfare, separate from naval operations; ceremonial duties and miscellaneous other tasks as directed by governments.
+In addition to their primary roles, they perform other tasks, including special operations and land warfare, separate from naval operations; ceremonial duties and other miscellaneous tasks as directed by their governments.

 By country

 Algeria

 The Marine Fusilier Regiments are the marine infantry regiments of the Algerian Navy and they are specialised in amphibious warfare.

 The RFM have about 7000 soldiers in their ranks.
 Established in 1985.

 Argentina

 The Argentine Marine Corps (Infantería de Marina de la Armada de la República Argentina or IMARA) is a part of the Argentine Navy.
-Argentine marines have the same rank insignia and titles as the rest of the navy.
+Argentine marines have the same rank insignia and titles as the rest of the navy, although enlisted personnel have their own parade uniform.
 The Argentine Marine Corps dates from 1827 when a single infantry battalion was raised.
-This was expanded in 1880 but seven years later the corps was merged with the existing coast artillery, to form a Naval Artillery Regiment.
+This was expanded in 1880, but seven years later, the corps was merged with the existing coast artillery, to form a Naval Artillery Regiment.
 A series of reorganizations followed until responsibility for coastal defense was passed to the Argentine Army in 1898.
 Between 1935 and 1938 the marines reappeared in the form of five battalions of Marine Infantry, serving both on board ship and in coastal defense fortifications.
-In 1968 the Infanteria de Marina was reorganized as a separate corps within the Navy.
+In 1968, the Infantería de Marina was reorganized as a separate corps within the Navy.